abbychriss/CCD-scripts/README.md

-# Privitera_335 scripts
+# CCD Scripts

-Analysis and DAQ helper scripts for the test-chamber CCD setup.
+Analysis and DAQ helper scripts for CCD images for the DAMIC-M experiemnt.

-## Layout
+## Directory structure

 ```
 scripts/